ExitValue.ai

 What Is Your Hospice Agency Worth?

-Hospice commands premium multiples vs. home health: 9-12.5x EBITDA and 1.2-2.5x revenue.
+Hospice commands premium multiples vs. home health: platform-tier earnings multiples and a revenue-multiple range.
 Average daily census (ADC), length of stay, payor mix, and compliance record drive the spread.
 PE-backed platform consolidation is at peak intensity.
 Find out where you fall.

 $50-90K/ADC